Healthy Meal Prep Basics: A Step by Step Guide for Busy Individuals

 The Best Meal Prep Containers

-You should also have at least one refrigerator shelf available for all of the containers.
+The second prerequisite is space.
+You should also have at least one refrigerator shelf available for all of the prepared containers.

 Meal Prep Basics: The Food Preparation

 Okay, so you got your containers and you have enough freezer and fridge space.